Alluxio/alluxio/docs/en/Configuration-Settings.md

 ...
 ```

-Users can also specify `--master` option to list all of the  master-side configuration properties.
+Users can also specify `--master` option to list all of the cluster-default configuration properties
-Note that, with `--master` option `getCOnf` queries the master and thus require the master nodes running; in contrast, without `--master` option it only checks the local configuration.
+by the masters.
+Note that, with `--master` option `getConf` will query the master and thus require
+the master nodes running; without `--master` option this command only checks the local configuration.

 ```bash
 $ bin/alluxio getConf --master --source